The list of recurring expenses we can forget to cancel goes on and on. It includes:

 The internet makes it easy to sign up for a service or subscription — and to lose interest in it before long.
 But if you forget about a recurring expense for a service you no longer use, it can cost you again and again.

-So, if you’re worried you might have forgotten about such an expense, it’s smart to periodically review your recurring expenses.
-There are two main ways to go about this:
+To reduce the risk of forgetting about such an expense, periodically review recurring expenses.
+There are two main ways to do this:

-- The hired-help method, which can save you time and stress, but can cost you some of your potential savings
+- The hired-help method, which can save you time and stress, but can cost you some potential savings.

-- The do-it-yourself method, which can be time-consuming and tedious but can eke out a little more savings
+- The do-it-yourself method, which can be time-consuming and tedious, but saves you money.

 Reviewing memberships and subscriptions the easy way

 There are now multiple services that specialize in finding and canceling any memberships, subscriptions and other recurring expenses you’re paying for, but not using.

 Others can negotiate lower recurring expenses on your behalf.
 For example, imagine having your internet bill slashed without ever needing to pick up the phone to argue with the internet provider.